lionup/lionup.github.io/index.md

 I am a PhD candidate in Economics at University College London.

-My research interests are Macro-labour, Equilibrium Search, Durables, and Education.
+My research interests are Macro-labour, Applied Microeconomics, Durables, and Human Capital.

 Email: <a href="mailto:{{ site.email }}">{{ site.email }}</a>